Pink-Crab/Perique-Framework/README.md

 | `some/template.php` | `/path/to/views/` | `/path/to/views/some/template.php` |
 | `some.template` | `/path/to/views` | `/path/to/views/some/template.php` |
 | `some.template.php` | `/path/to/views/` | `/path/to/views/some/template.php` |

+Please visit the [Perique Docs::View](https://perique.info/core/App/view) for more details.

 ## Static Helpers ##